dongqi-DQ/GEO4PALM/README.md

 A namelist example is given in `JOBS/prefix/INPUT/` folder [To Do: probably need to give two examples - with/without urban canopy]

 #### input tif files explained
 GEO4PALM only supports input files in tif format.
-We provide a small tool to convert shp files to tif files [To Do: shp2tif.py].
+We provide a small tool to convert shp files to tif files `shp2tif.py`.

 Users do not have to provide tif files with specific resolution for the configured domains.
 We have a prepareation interface that will process all INPUT tif and store temporary tif files for each simulation domain in TMP.
 All static driver files will be stored in OUTPUT.